-Algorithm~\ref{alg:co-rpt} implements a slice-free variant of rank--proximal transport based on a center--outward decomposition.
+Algorithm~\ref{alg:co-rpt} implements a slice-free variant of rank-proximal transport based on a center-outward decomposition.
 Starting from particles $X=\{x_i\}_{i=1}^N$ and reference samples $Y=\{y_j\}_{j=1}^M$, we first recenter the configuration using the target mean $\bar y=\frac1M\sum_{j=1}^M y_j$, i.e., $\tilde x_i=x_i-\bar y$ and $\tilde y_j=y_j-\bar y$.
 Optionally, we apply a whitening transform (e.g.\ ZCA fitted on $\tilde Y$) so that the target is approximately isotropic; this reduces anisotropy and makes the radial/angular decomposition more stable, and the inverse transform is applied at the end.

 We then decompose each point into its radius and direction: $r_i^x=\|\tilde x_i\|$, $u_i^x=\tilde x_i/r_i^x$ and $r_j^y=\|\tilde y_j\|$, $u_j^y=\tilde y_j/r_j^y$.
-The transport step is built by updating radii through a one-dimensional rank--proximal refinement, and updating directions through a simple matching on the unit sphere.
-Concretely, we compute soft radial ranks $U_{0,i}\approx \widehat F_{r^y}(r_i^x)\in[0,1]$ using a smoothed empirical CDF of the target radii, where the temperature $\tau$ controls how sharp the rank assignment is.
+The transport step is built by updating radii through a one-dimensional rank-proximal refinement, and updating directions through a simple matching on the unit sphere.
+Concretely, we compute soft radial ranks $v_{0,i}\approx \widehat R_{r^y,\tau}(r_i^x)\in[0,1]$ using a smoothed empirical CDF of the target radii, where the temperature $\tau$ controls how sharp the rank assignment is.
 We refine these ranks by approximately solving the proximal objective

-where $\widehat Q^{(K)}(U)$ is the Bernstein-smoothed histogram over $[K]$ induced by $U$, $D_f(\cdot\Vert U_K)$ measures deviation from uniformity, and $\eta>0$ acts as a trust region that prevents overly aggressive rank updates.
-In practice we use only a few inner iterations (e.g.\ SGD or a simple extragradient update).
-The refined ranks are mapped back to the radial axis via the empirical quantile of the target radii, $r_i^\star=\widehat F_{r^y}^{-1}(U_{1,i})$, ensuring that uniform ranks would reproduce the target radial distribution.
+where $\widehat Q^{(K)}(\mathbf v)$ is the Bernstein-smoothed histogram over $[K]$ induced by $\mathbf v$, $D_f(\cdot\Vert U_K)$ measures deviation from uniformity, and $\eta>0$ acts as a trust region that prevents overly aggressive rank updates.
+In practice, we use only a few inner iterations (e.g., \ SGD or a simple extragradient update).
+The refined ranks are mapped back to the radial axis via the empirical quantile of the target radii, $r_i^\star=Q_{\widehat r^y}(v_{1,i})$, ensuring that uniform ranks would reproduce the target radial distribution.